-This Thai Red Curry with asparagus and tofu is simply amazing and is so easy to make.
-Better still, you can serve it with rice noodles or over rice.
+Serving Ideas.
+Serve this red curry over rice noodles or steamed rice.
 It's terrific with both white rice (we recommend a nice jasmine rice for this dish) or brown rice.
 You really can't go wrong.

-- 1 tbsp. peanut oil (canola or vegetable oil works too)
+- 1 tbsp peanut oil canola or vegetable oil works too

-- 14 oz. extra-firm tofu, pressed for 30 minutes (you can use a tofu press), cut into triangles
+- 14 oz extra-firm tofu pressed for 30 minutes (you can use a tofu press), cut into triangles

-- 1-13.5 oz. can light unsweetened coconut milk
+- 13.5 oz canned light coconut milk unsweetened

-- 1/4 c. red curry paste
+- ¼ cup Thai red curry paste

-- 3/4 c. vegetable broth
+- ¾ cup vegetable broth

-- 2 tsp. soy sauce or tamari
+- 2 tsp soy sauce or tamari

-- 1 tbsp. light brown sugar
+- 1 tbsp light brown sugar

-- 1 medium red bell pepper, thinly sliced
+- 1 red bell pepper medium, thinly sliced

-- 1 lb. asparagus, tough ends removed, cut into 1-inch pieces
+- 1 lb asparagus tough ends removed, cut into 1-inch pieces

 - Heat peanut oil in large wok or skillet over medium high heat.
 Add tofu triangles and cook for 5 minutes; flip tofu over and cook 5 minutes more on other side.
 Place tofu on a plate lined with paper towels (to soak up excess oil) and wipe out skillet (carefully!).

 - Return skillet to medium-high heat.
-Add 1/2 cup of coconut milk and cook, stirring constantly, until it thickens (about 2 minutes).
+Add ½ cup of coconut milk and cook, stirring constantly, until it thickens (about 2 minutes).
 Stir in red curry paste and cook until fragrant, about 1 minute.

 - Add remaining coconut milk, broth, soy sauce, and sugar.
 Once sauce comes to a simmer, add red pepper; cook for 2 minutes.
 Stir in asparagus and cook 3 minutes more.
-Return tofu to skillet and stir until coated with curry sauce.
-Remove from heat and serve over noodles or rice; garnish with lime wedges and cilantro.